Wholesome100/russo_dataviz_final_project/project-01/russo_project_01.md

   From the annotated visualizations, we can surmise that to have the best chance at a chart topper, we should make a loud, energetic song with a stable tempo to make it more suitable for dancing.
 The song itself should have a lower acousticness and a duration between 200-250 seconds, with a varying degree of valence depending on the key and mode that we perform it in.
 If all else fails, we can try to emulate Rihanna or Katy Perry.
 However, success and fame is often much harder to hack than by boiling down the most popular entries to their base attributes.
 Songs can resonate with people for different reasons, and it can be argued that by trying to formulate a chart topping song, it could itself be formulaic.
 Ultimately, the takeaways uncovered in the notebook could be used to make a song that runs counter to them, or to help create a song based on attributes that a songwriter might find personally appealing.
 At the end of the day, we should make a song that we appreciate and enjoy, and if it overlaps with some of the qualities seen in the top songs then that's a bonus.

   Originally I planned to have a scatterplot, bar chart, and violin plot for this assignment.
-However, over time I added in more charts such as a bubble chart, a lollipop chart, and replaced a violin plot with a regular boxplot, as the distribution of valence per key was viewable with just a normal boxplot.
-I knew a scatterplot would be necessary for comparing continuous attributes, and that a bar chart would be needed to show the count of some attributes per key or artist.
-The bubble chart allowed me to show some of the key attributes for songs in an easier manner, and the lollipop chart served as an easier way to show correlation between all numeric attributes and year.
+However, over time I added in more charts such as a bubble chart (revised to be a scatterplot), a lollipop chart, and replaced a violin plot with a regular boxplot, as the distribution of valence per key was viewable with just a normal boxplot.
+I knew a scatterplot would be necessary for comparing continuous attributes, a bar chart would be needed to show the count of some attributes per key or artist, and the lollipop chart would serve as an easier way to show correlation between all numeric attributes and year.

   The story I told was told over the course of the notebook visualizations, which was "how to formulate a chart topping song to get rich and famous in the music industry."
 Granted, there is a bit more nuance to the story, but we were able to show the qualities that songs possess in the modern day, and what attributes modern music listeners may want from the songs they choose to consume.
 However, any song we create should be something that we enjoy making and listening to at a baseline, and having it overlap with the most popular attributes is beneficial, but not mandatory.
 There is no point in a success built without passion or enjoyment.